 Welcome to the Takatori Lab!

-Our objective is to understand and engineer unconventional, nature-inspired soft materials.
+Our objective is to understand and engineer soft materials with unusual physical properties.

-We combine theoretical fluid dynamics and statistical physics with bottom-up biomolecular experiments.
+We combine theoretical fluid dynamics, nonequilibrium statistical physics, and bottom-up experiments.

 Illustration by David S. Goodsell, the Scripps Research Institute